Zenith-Team/Tsuru/README.md

 #### Let's build a platform for NSMBU custom code hacks

 # Our goal
 The goal of this project is to provide a platform for NSMBU custom code hacks for modders with the same toolset that Nintendo developers had when writing the game.
-Also we have provided a ton of code examples and premade patches for new modders to learn from and for people who would just like to use them in their own personal mods.
+We also have provided a ton of code examples and premade patches for new modders to learn from and for people who would just like to use them in their own personal mods.

-#### Old description for reference
-So basically this is just a massive compilation of code hacks for NSMBU made with scalability, accuracy, and integrity in mind.
-In addition to the code hacks, there is also a multitude of headers included, to minimize the amount of reverse-engineering required for modifying the game for others.
-Make sure to also grab the assets pack from the releases page when installing the hacks.
 Project started on March 9 2021.

 # What's here